2016 SHRA Salary Increase

 How Do I Make a Request?

-Salary-increase requests must be documented on the Non-Faculty Salary Adjustment/Supplement Form (“rainbow form”; see the link below).
+Salary-increase requests must be documented on the Non-Faculty Salary Adjustment/Supplement Form (AKA “Rainbow Form”).
 Completed forms should be sent to your assigned Employment Consultant for competitive-hire events and to your assigned Classification and Compensation Consultant for all other increase requests.
 Forms received by the close of business on Friday will be reviewed the following week, using the process that applies to that specific increase, as noted above.

 Where Can I Go for Help?